renojames/best_board_games/NOTES.md

 5) Asks the user which game # from list they want to know more about OR if they want to return to main menu
 6) gets input in the form of a number OR "menu" from the user
 7) Puts out more detailed data about the one game OR returns to step 2
 8) Returns to step 5

+TO DO

+ - Add genre as attribute for games
+ - re-think what data displays on menu level and single-game level